 If you are looking for coverage you can personalize to a high degree, Progressive may be a good place to start.
 The company offers a variety of optional coverage types, including loan or lease payoff, custom parts and equipment, rideshare coverage and roadside assistance.
 The company also has several discounts to help you lower your premium, including savings for good students, safe drivers, teen drivers and homeowners.
 It may be worth noting that Progressive’s customer satisfaction score from J.D.
 Power is below the industry average, so if you are looking for a company with highly-rated service, Progressive might not be the best fit.

 Although its average full coverage premium is the highest on our list, potentially turning away drivers looking for cheap car insurance, Allstate’s rate still comes in lower than New Jersey’s average.
 The company offers several endorsements like sound system equipment coverage and roadside assistance to help you build a policy that works for you.
 And you might be able to lower your premium with the company’s discounts, including the Drivewise telematics program, which might save you money and help you learn safer driving habits.

 Average car insurance cost in New Jersey

 In New Jersey, drivers pay an average of $1,757 each year for full coverage car insurance, according to 2021 data obtained from Quadrant Information Services.
 Minimum coverage costs an average of $847 each year.
-This is a bit higher than the national average cost of car insurance, which is $1,674 per year for full coverage and $565 per year for minimum coverage.
+This is a bit higher than the national average cost of car insurance, which is $1,674 per year for full coverage and $565 per year for minimum coverage, but, compared to the rates of other states, New Jersey’s average rates aren’t too expensive.
 Keep in mind that your rates will likely differ from the averages based on your individual rating factors.